greygore/dotfiles/README.md

 Although you should consider forking this repository and customizing it to your own needs, the installation script will attempt to prompt you for user specific information, rather than using hard-coded values.

-Currently, the exception to this is the OS X locale information. *Don't worry:* if you are not in the US (and the Eastern timezone), you'll be able to opt out of this.
+Currently, the exception to this is the macOS locale information. *Don't worry:* if you are not in the US (and the Eastern timezone), you'll be able to opt out of this.
 In the future I'll consider adding additional locale and timezone choices; if you want this, please [file an issue](https://github.com/greygore/dotfiles/issues).

 ## Reset to defaults